 Signs and Symptoms of Marijuana Overdose

 While rare, a marijuana overdose is still possible in some cases.
+Some of these are could have an impact mentally, heart related and lead to pale skin.
 Signs and symptoms of marijuana overdose might include 1,2:

 - Extreme anxiety or panic attacks.